Amazon Cybersecurity Initiatives

 People and organizations need security training to identify and keep themselves safe from security risks, and they often lack the time to take hours-long training courses, even when the courses are available and provide the right information.
-We designed the Amazon Security Awareness training courses, used with our own employees, to anticipate and educate technology beginners and experts about key protections to protect themselves from possible security risks.
-Starting in October, we will offer this Security Awareness training free of charge to organizations and individuals.
+We designed the Amazon Cybersecurity Awareness training courses, used with our own employees, to anticipate and educate technology beginners and experts about key protections to protect themselves from possible security risks.
+Starting in October 2021, we offer this Cybersecurity Awareness training free of charge to organizations and individuals.
 Businesses and organizations can also build their own solutions on top of the Amazon training to suit their needs.
-These training courses include videos and on-line assessments.
 The materials leverage proven neuroscience and adult learning principles to enhance content retention and are regularly updated as digital attack techniques evolve.

 For highly sensitive information, such as personal documents, proprietary customer information, and companies’ technology infrastructure assets, stronger tools are needed to protect data.
-Starting in October, for qualified AWS account holders, we will offer a multi-factor authentication (MFA) device at no cost.
+For qualified AWS account holders, we offer a multi-factor authentication (MFA) device at no cost.
 Designed to augment your security plan and protect your most sensitive assets, this MFA device adds a layer of security to protect your AWS accounts, providing you with a stronger overall security posture.
 You will be able to use their MFA devices to safely access multiple AWS accounts, as well as other token-enabled applications.

-When will these programs be available and how can I sign up?
+Where can I can access these programs and how can I sign up?

 Is the Amazon Security Awareness Training available globally?